 - Seeds get covered by soil

-- Seeds are sown at regular rows and columns
+- Seeds are sown in regular rows and columns

 - It saves time and labor